microsoft/onnxruntime-inference-examples/quantization/image_classification/trt/resnet50/README.md

-# ONNX PTQ for using TensorRT EP
+# ONNX PTQ overview
-Following is the end-to-end example using ORT quantization tool to quantize ONNX model and run/evaluate the quantized model with TRT EP.
+Following is the end-to-end example using ORT quantization tool to quantize ONNX model, specifially image classification model, and run/evaluate the quantized model with TRT EP.

 ## Environment setup
 ### dataset
+First, prepare dataset for calibration as well as evaluation.
 We suggest to use ImageNet 2012 classification dataset to do the model calibration and evaluation.
 In addition to the sample code we provide below, TensorRT model optimizer which leverages torchvision.datasets already provides the ability to work with ImageNet dataset.